 Cincinnati struck next with one run in the bottom of the fifth to take a 9-3 advantage.

-In the following inning three runs scored on two home runs.
+The following inning, three runs scored on two home runs.
 Third baseman Brett Lawrie hit a solo shot to right, and pinch hitter Jaun Francisco belted a two-run blast to left.
 The Blue Jays tied the game in the eighth with an RBI double by catcher Dioner Navarro.

 In the ninth, Toronto blew the game open with five runs.
 After a walk and sacrifice bunt, Kratz delivered the go-ahead hit with a double to deep left.
 He came around to score on a single by left fielder Melky Cabrera.
 After walk to Bautista, Encarnacion blasted another three-run homer, reports ESPN.